Netflares/FingerprintRecognitionV2/README.md

 This repository consists of 3 modules:

-- A fingerprint pre-processing chain based on image filtering algorithms
+- A fingerprint pre-processing chain
 - An algorithm for extracting fingerprint’s features, which are called “minutiae”
 - A one-to-one fingerprint matching algorithm.

+And it will propose at least 2 more modules in the near future:

+- Fingerprint Quality Validation
+- Fingerprint Pattern Categorization

 # 2. Dataset